DangerDev/website-articles/blog/2020-04-ngrx-duplicate-code/README.md

 );
 ```

-Okay, that's at least a little bit shorter now, but the result is not that impressive.s
+Okay, that's at least a little bit shorter now, but the result is not that impressive.
 The biggest gain we have with the effect, here we can now remove some lines:

 ```ts